 Perhaps most important, though, is the farmer’s and winemaker’s mutual dependence, and the knowledge that by standing next to each other, they fill each other’s gaps, and in so doing become the strength for each other.

-This story is played out by Gianfranco Farimbella, our vineyard manager and Joshua Maloney, our winemaker; each a master in his own right but together a force of nature.
-One coaxes grapes to their highest potential, the other guides their journey to the bottle, both exercising their crafts with subtleties detectable to the rest of us only on the nose and palette months, sometimes years later.
+This story is played out by Gianfranco Farimbella, our vineyard manager and Joshua Maloney, our consulting winemaker; each a master in his own right but together a force of nature.
+One coaxes grapes to their highest potential, the other guides their journey to the bottle, both exercising their crafts with subtleties detectable to the rest of us only on the nose and palette months, sometimes years, later.